Dr Marcus Keogh-Brown

 Before moving to LSHTM in August 2007, I worked as a Research Associate at the University of East Anglia from 2003 where I was involved in several research contracts which included studies of cost-effectiveness of wart treatment, a health needs assessment for Blundeston Prison, contamination in trials of educational interventions and the macro-economic impact of SARS and influenza.

 My teaching roles include Deputy Programme Director for the Distance Learning M.Sc in Public Health, Course Organiser and tutor for the Basic Mathematics support sessions and Deputy Module Organiser for the school's distance learning module in the Economics of Global Health Policy.

 My research is focused on analysing the macro-economic impact of health disorders and development of macro-economic models in various health-related contexts.
 My areas of interest include infectious and communicable diseases such as SARS, influenza, tuberculosis, antibiotic resistance and malaria and also non-communicable disease modelling including Alzheimer's Disease and Dementia and the implications of non-communicable diseases and related policies for agriculture, food, the environment and trade.
-I am particularly interested in health-related applications of Computable General Equilibrium (CGE) Modelling with GAMS and my current research involves health and macroeconomic modelling of palm oil policies in Thailand and the macroeconomic burden of Alzheimer's disease.
+I am particularly interested in health-related applications of Computable General Equilibrium (CGE) Modelling with GAMS and my current research involves health and macroeconomic modelling of tuberculosis, child labour and food and beverage taxes.